LMS-Community/lms-community.github.io/docs/reference/music-service-plugin.md

     * `Bin/*`: provide a home for platform specific binaries, if needed.
     * `lib`: put your additional CPAN modules in there.
     * `install.xml`: the plugin's manifest file.
+    * `strings.txt`: a simple text file with string translations.
+See [Adding Translations](../contributing/adding-translations.md) for details about the format.

 ## Important Notes